 This is probably where you are right now.
 You’ve read about the wonders of Rails and the beauty of Ruby, and you’ve made a decision to jump in.
 Great – you’ve made an excellent choice!

-If you haven’t got yourself excited yet, read some of my previous articles on Ruby and Rails, then check out the blog in 20 minutes video just to wet your appetite and to give you an idea of what’s possible with Rails.
+If you haven’t got yourself excited yet, read some of my previous articles on Ruby and Rails, then check out the blog in 20 minutes video just to whet your appetite and to give you an idea of what’s possible with Rails.

 Then go ahead and do some (or all) of these: